Anteru/kyla/doc/source/repository-definition.rst

   If present, ``Packages`` is used to group files into packages.
 A ``Package`` must have a name and it must reference an object from the ``Files`` tree.
 Files which are not explicitly packaged are automatically placed into a ``main`` package.

+  Files can be grouped together for easy referencing using a ``Group`` node.

 * ``UI`` contains UI related data.
 This data is only present in source packages and never deployed, but it's used to create the installation UI.

   The ``FeatureTree`` defines the feature grouping.
 At least one ``Node`` must be present, and every node must reference at least one ``Feature``.
 Nodes can be arbitrarily nested.